monash-emu/AuTuMN/README.md

 A new file called `apps/foo/bar.encrypted.json` will be created.
 You can commit this to GitHub.

+## Benchmarking

+Automated benchmarks are run on every commit to master using the [github-action-benchmark](https://github.com/rhysd/github-action-benchmark) GitHub Action.
+These benchmarks are run inside of pytest via `pytest-benchmark` and can be found in `tests/test_benchmarks.py`.
+You can view the results at [monash-emu.github.io/AuTuMN](http://monash-emu.github.io/AuTuMN/)

 ## Formatting

 The codebase can be auto-formatted using [Black](https://github.com/psf/black).